kaushik2901/deep-research-assistant/SETUP.md

 # Setup Guide

-This guide will help you set up the Deep Research Agent on your local machine.
+This guide will help you set up the Deep Research Assistant on your local machine.

 ## Prerequisites